The Best Planners for Back-to-School, According to Our Editors

 If you have a small workspace or if you tend to have a lot of things on your desk at all times, a weekly planner pad might be more helpful than a large planner.
 This planner pad is easy to keep by your keyboard for jotting down notes or small tasks that don't necessarily need to go in a planner.
 "I use a weekly planner pad for work and find it more helpful than a traditional planner when I'm scheduling small work tasks," says Emily VanSchmus, assistant holidays editor at BHG.com.
 "I use my regular planner to keep track of meetings and large deadlines, but I like being able to keep a running list of daily tasks on my weekly planner pad right at my desk.
 I also love that it doesn't get in the way like a large fold-out planner can, which means my to-do list is always in sight."

 This planner pad includes 50 sheets without dates so you can start it any day (and you won't waste unused weeks!) and is pretty enough to showcase on your desk.

 Lilly Pulitzer Agenda

-Another functional and straightforward planner design is the agenda from Lilly Pulitzer.
-It holds weekly and monthly calendar pages, with each week laid out on a two-page spread.
-Weekdays have a large amount of writing space and weekends are slightly smaller.
-This 2020 planner also comes with a notes section, sticker pages, and a place to record important dates throughout the year, making it super easy to transfer things like birthdays or anniversaries to the next year without having to flip through every single month.
-This year’s planners also come with a new pen loop feature, so you won't risk losing your writing utensil on the way to a meeting or while you're transporting your planner.
+This fashionable Lilly Pulitzer planner holds weekly and monthly calendar pages, with each week laid out on a two-page spread.
+Weekdays have a large area for notes, while weekends are slightly smaller.
+The planner begins August 2021 and runs through the end of 2022 and comes with a notes section, sticker pages, and a place to record important dates throughout the year so it's super easy to transfer things like birthdays or anniversaries to the next year without having to flip through every single month.
+The planner also comes with a new pen loop feature, so you won't risk losing your writing utensil on the way to a meeting or while you're transporting your planner.